Minipada/Electronics/Intel/libs/Motors/readme.md

 To fix:

-* Factor the code
-* Be able to turn in 2 ways
-* Comment a bit more
+* Seems there are problems with the signal handler in python, mraa ?